rkyzk/your-poetry/documents/README.md

 8. Add two Config Vars:
 - CLIENT_DEV_ORIGIN = the URL of this app in development
 - CLIENT_ORIGIN = the URL of the app deployed on Heroku.
 Deploy again the API project.

+### Checking Performance and Accessibility
+Accessibility 82
+Aria IDs are not unique.
+The same ID was used for the aria-controls and id for Nav.Dropdown in the NabBar and NavBarSecond components.
+I changed the aria-controls and the id in the NavBarSecond

+Background and foreground colors do not have a sufficient contrast ratio.

+Links do not have a discernible name
+I added aria-label for the link comment icons.

+Lists do not contain only <li> elements and script supporting elements (<script> and <template>).
+In Footer Component, I added list tags around anchor tags.

+Heading elements are not in a sequentially-descending order I used h1, h2 and h4.
+So I replaced h4 with h3.